JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-NOTE: Only one of the variables (`id` or `filters`) are required.
-Specifying both is allowed but is somewhat redundant
-unless you want to assert that the vertex with a specific
-`id` exists with a specific entity property.

-`filters` is "well defined" right now
-(all allowed fields are shown in the variables above)
-but can be tweaked to allow
-for arbitrary properties in the future.

-### Fetching neighbors of a vertex
+### Fetching Neighbors of a Vertex

-The `Vertex` type allows vertex and edge neighbors up to a certain
+The `Vertex` type allows you to retrieve vertex and edge neighbors up to a
-depth to be retrieved using the `neighbors` field.
+certain depth using the `neighbors` field.
+The return type of the `neighbors`
-The return type of the `neighbors` resolver is the same as that of
-a graph query.
+resolver is the same as that of a graph query.
+This query requires two
+parameters:

+- `id`: The ID of the vertex as a string
+- `depth`: An integer specifying how many "levels" deep the query will go to
+  look for neighbors.

 ```graphql
 query VertexQuery($id: String!, $depth: Int) {